 Rehabilitation after a stroke can be quite complex because of the complications and impairments which routinely follow a cerebrovascular accident.
-Proprioceptive training remains one of the most promising treatment options for this population, but which techniques are effective?
+Proprioceptive training (Proprioceptive Retraining After Stroke) remains one of the most promising treatment options for this population, but which techniques are effective?
 This course takes a broad overview of the active, passive and somatosensory options available to therapists who wish to address proprioceptive deficits after CVA.
 Techniques discussed will cover the spectrum from Aquatic Therapy and Constraint-Induced Movement Therapy to Virtual Reality and Functional Electrical Stimulation and beyond.

 Upon completion of this course, you will be able to:

 - Verbalize at least 1 statistic which supports the need for post-CVA rehab.

 - Differentiate between 3 evidence-supported interventions which address proprioception through Active Movement and/or Balance Training

 - Describe 3 evidence-supported interventions which address proprioception through Passive Movement Training